-Our results of operations for the period January 1, 2018 through February 16, 2018 and for the three and six months ended June 30, 2017 include the results of FSC Therapeutics and FSC Laboratories, Inc., which is also a subsidiary of the Company (collectively "FSC"), prior to its February 16, 2018 disposition date.
+Our results of operations for the period January 1, 2018 through February 16, 2018 and for the three and nine months ended September 30, 2017 include the results of FSC Therapeutics and FSC Laboratories, Inc., (collectively "FSC"), prior to its February 16, 2018 disposition date.
 See Note 12: Divestiture of the Pediatric Assets, for additional information.
 All intercompany accounts and transactions have been eliminated.